-Imagine if the economy as we know it was built on a myth.
 Imagine if that myth was the foundation stone on which has been erected the mainstream financial systems that control the global economy – the great bazaars of stock markets, bond markets, fiendishly complex financial instruments, credit default swaps, futures and options on which the fortunes of billions rest.
 Imagine if the myth was the key cause of the global crash in 2008 – and if its perpetuation today threatened another catastrophic crash in the future.

 We don’t have to imagine.
 The myth is Efficient Market Theory (EMT) – the idea that markets are always ‘rational’; that they perfectly reflect all knowable information and always produce in some sense the ‘right’ price – and the myth is alive, kicking, and dangerous.